joshisumit/easy_wordpress/README.md

 ##Pre-requisites

-1. This script requires sudo permission for its execution or it should be executed with root user.
+1. This script requires non-root user account on your server with sudo privileges for its execution or it should be executed with root user.
 2. This script requires `sample_nginx_config` file for its execution.
 3. This script installs mysql with username=`root` and password=`sumit`.
-You should change your mysql password once it is installed.
+You can change your mysql password after installation.

 ##How to Set it up ?